 Introduced range and fur farming

-The American mink is a semiaquatic species native to North America.
-Their fur has been highly prized for use in clothing, with hunting giving way to fur-farming.
+The American mink’s fur has been highly prized for use in clothing, with hunting giving way to fur-farming.
 Their treatment on fur farms has been a focus of animal rights and animal welfare activism.(15) Between the 1920s and 1950s, American minks were imported to Europe, the USSR and southern South America for fur-farming.
 Today in parts of Europe, released or escaped American minks have been classified as an invasive species and linked to the decline of the European mink,(16)(17) as well as other small mammals and birds.
 Similar to the importation of stoats in New Zealand, it was human greed and irresponsibility that led to this ecological disruption, not the imported mink.

-American minks were also believed to be contributing to the decline of the Eurasion otter population in Great Britain.
+The American mink was also blamed for the decline of the Eurasion otter population in Great Britain.
 Further studies revealed that during the mid-20th century, many otters were dying from dieldrin poisoning; a organochlorine insecticide used by farmers.(18) Dieldrin was withdrawn from use in 1962 and eventually banned in 1989.(19)

 If properly trained, American minks make excellent hunting companions, as demonstrated by Joseph Carter “The Mink Man” on his YouTube channel.